wp-insider/simple-membership/simple-membership/readme.txt

 = TODO - 2.0 =
 - Improved some of the default content protection messages.
+- Added Danish language translation to the plugin.
+The translation was submitted by Niels Boje Lund.

 = 1.9.9 =
 - WP Multi-site network activation error fix.